We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 For those who only have a small chainsaw or who don’t use a chainsaw on a regular basis, a manual model might seem sufficient.
 But there’s more to manual chainsaw sharpeners than meets the eye.
 While they are the less expensive option, manual chainsaw sharpeners aren’t just for small tools.

-Large, bar-mounted sharpeners offer high precision and, once set up, can be almost as quick and accurate as the best electric chainsaw sharpener.
+Large bar-mounted sharpeners offer high precision and, once set up, can be almost as quick and accurate as the best electric chainsaw sharpener.
 At the other end of the scale, a simple chainsaw file is the true budget option, though it does require a little patience to learn to use one properly.

 Automatic

-Automatic chainsaw sharpeners (also frequently known as portable chainsaw sharpeners) sound like the ideal solution and require very little effort.
+Automatic chainsaw sharpeners (also frequently known as portable or self-sharpening chainsaw sharpeners) sound like the ideal solution and require very little effort.
 They fit around the end of the chainsaw bar and place a fixed sharpening stone in contact with the chain as it runs.

 Sharpening stones are curved to match the chainsaw blades, but while some adjustment is possible, it is limited.
 Owners of more than one chainsaw might require two different sharpeners.